 Everything you need to know about designing, constructing and maintaining a water tank pad.

-Any damage to your water tank that occurs due to the water tank pad not meeting the minimum requirements outlined below will NOT be covered by your warranty.
+Any damage to your water tank that occurs due to the water tank pad not meeting the minimum requirements outlined will not be covered by your warranty.

-All repair costs are quoted on a case-by-case basis and can be substantial.
+All repair costs are quoted on a case-by-case basis and may be substantial.

 Important Things to Consider